-MIM's ultimate aim is to help create well-run, well-equipped, well-funded African institutes with good opportunities for collaborative high quality research.
+MIM's ultimate aim is to help create well-run, wellequipped, well-funded African institutes with good opportunities for collaborative high quality research.
 The Initiative has provided an enabling environment for research in Africa through meetings, networks, workshops and by fostering development of MIMCom.
 Enormous progress has been made through a number of MIM initiatives, including MIM sponsored development of meetings, networks, and workshops.
 All components of MIM have taken part in providing this enabling environment.

-The 1997 First MIM Pan-African Conference in Dakar was probably the most significant malaria-specific meeting in relevant to discovering new tools and improving delivery of old ones.
+The 1997 First MIM Pan-African Conference in Dakar was probably the most significant malaria-specific meeting in Africa since 1950.
+It provided a forum where broad issues related to research capacity building were articulated alongside a consensus built research agenda relevant to discovering new tools and improving delivery of old ones.
 The inclusion of research partners from Africa in this process fostered a sense of the value and worth of the continued African contribution to malaria research and control.